FG laments illicit financial flows, says $400bn laundered by corrupt leaders

 institutions focused on preventing and combatting diverse manifestations of corruption”.

-Malami said in realization of the necessity of an effective Criminal Justice System for investigating and sanctioning corruption, Nigeria, embarked on the active implementation of the Justice Sector Reform Strategy that would cover issues such as International Cooperation Mechanisms, Mutual Legal Assistance, and reform of the Criminal Justice System.
+Malami said in realization of the necessity of effective Criminal Justice System for investigating and sanctioning corruption, Nigeria, embarked on active implementation of the Justice Sector Reform Strategy that would cover issues such as International Cooperation Mechanisms, Mutual Legal Assistance and reform of the Criminal Justice System.

 “Proceeds of corruption and illicit financial flows constitute a huge chunk of resources needed for sustainable development but are regularly diverted from victim States,” he added.